Travel to Ireland, Geography and Customs of the Country

 We have had a lot of interest from our readers in these texts, so we would like to add more for you to enjoy.
 Financial support for CELT is always welcome and can be channeled tax-effectively through UCC.

-Around 1590, there are more descriptions: one is Robert Payne's, Briefe Description of Ireland to attract English settlers into the south of Ireland.
-Another account is by German nobleman Ludolf von Münchhausen who travelled to Monaincha in Tipperary in 1591.
+Towards the end of the 16th century, there are more descriptions: one is a translation of Captain Francisco de Cuellar's flight through Ireland after the Armada was wrecked; and the Spanish original is also available, entitled Carta de uno que fué en la Armada y cuenta la jornada.
+Robert Payne's Briefe Description of Ireland (1590) to attract English settlers into the south of Ireland was originally penned in 1589, but the original is lost.
+Another account is by German nobleman Ludolf von Münchhausen, an inveterate traveller and bibliophile who travelled to Monaincha in Tipperary in 1591.
 (If the name Münchhausen sounds familiar: he is a distant relative of the later Lügenbaron, infamous for his lies, who comes from a different line of that family.)

 Around 1600, Fynes Moryson (1566–1630), secretary to the Lord Deputy Sir Charles Blount of Ireland, a widely travelled and prolific writer, penned his Description of Ireland as part of a much larger journal detailing his voyages all over Europe.